-No matter what job you’re applying for, you’ll need to demonstrate the right hard skills on your CV to get hired.
+Whether the job is landscape gardening or data science, you’ll need the right skills on your CV to get hired.

 What are hard skills?

-To help give your application an edge, we’ve listed the most sought-after hard skills for each of the following industries:
+To help your application stand out, we’ve listed the most sought-after hard skills by occupation:

 Though soft skills like time management remain essential to administrative work, digital skills are becoming increasingly important too.
 In fact, embracing digital transformation will be key to a successful HR career.